Vatapá

 Vatapá (Yoruba: vata'pa, [vɐtɐˈpa]) is an Afro-Brazilian dish made from bread, shrimp, coconut milk, finely ground peanuts and palm oil mashed into a creamy paste.
 It is a typical food of Salvador, Bahia and it is also common to the North and Northeast regions of Brazil.
 In the northeastern state of Bahia it is commonly eaten with acarajé, and as a ritual offering in Candomblé, with acaçá or acarajé.
 Vatapá is often eaten with white rice in other regions of Brazil.
-The shrimp can be replaced with ground tuna, chicken or cod among other options.
+The shrimp can be replaced with other ingredients.

 Etymology

 "Vatapá" is probably derived from the term Yoruba vata'pa.
-In Hausa, as well as Yoruba, the collocantion wa ta ba can be found, which means in both languages for her.